Posted by: Em | SEP-29-2021

 Basically, this is not how automation has ever worked, and the chances of it ever working in a way remotely resembling this in the future are, in my opinion, more obviously unlikely with every news story about delivery or ridesharing apps (which primarily automate the distribution of bits of labor), Amazon warehouses, or Tesla's “self-driving” cars.
 In these stories, the human worker is always essential, working harder, adapting faster, developing new forms of knowledge, monitoring and correcting the “cutting-edge” AI, and so on, despite being devalued and abused into extreme precarity.

 Why, then, does this fiction of automation fully independent of human labor, coming soon if not already here, have such a hold on the ideas of ostensible materialists?
 It can come up either as a celebration of how automation will definitively end the need for work in any form, or intense paranoia about the elimination of the need for the human altogether or of having set off a “dark age” outside of human control.
-Unfortunately, I think writers who take on this narrative in a positive or negative sense are primarily drawing from how the owners of the tech corporations most involved in reshaping labor talk about themselves, rather than from any observation of history or reality.
+Unfortunately, I think writers who take on this narrative in a positive or negative sense are primarily drawing from how the owners of the tech corporations most involved in reshaping labor talk about themselves, rather than observing how automation interacts with labor right now.

 Amazon took the name of the Mechanical Turk for its distributed piecework factory that illustrates capitalism's strategy for human labor going forward.
 This decision has an obvious winking irony to it, but also conveniently displaces the Wikipedia article about the fake automaton as the top search engine result for the phrase, strategically impacting cultural associations and collective memory.
 Automation and AI as self-starting, uncontrollable and autonomous is how these corporations would like to rewrite both past and present.